 On the one hand, the demand for mobile, fixed line and broadband services never ceases to stop growing.
 Users now expect the highest-possible quality streaming to their fixed and mobile devices, with all the huge capex requirements in fibre networks, 5G etc. that necessitates.

 On the other hand, ARPUS are under constant pressure from fierce price competition.
-This is particularly true in saturated markets like India and Spain.
+This is particularly true in saturated markets like India, Spain and Italy.
 But telecoms companies across the globe have seen disruption to traditional revenue streams, especially from players like Whatsapp, Viber, Zoom and Google Meet who monetise Internet traffic without having to pay for the costs of building and maintaining any infrastructure.

 To top it all, customer acquisition costs (‘CAC’) – which were estimated a few years go to be as much as US$315 per new customer – keep growing, due to the spiralling costs of paid search and paid social media.
 Meanwhile, traditional advertising delivers increasingly slighter returns due to ad blockers, banner blindness, spam filters, widespread consumer distrust of advertising and societal changes, such as millennials often not owning terrestrial TVs.